wking-io/Fluture/README.md

 [![Build Status](https://travis-ci.org/Avaq/Fluture.svg?branch=master)](https://travis-ci.org/Avaq/Fluture)
 [![Code Coverage](https://codecov.io/gh/Avaq/Fluture/branch/master/graph/badge.svg)](https://codecov.io/gh/Avaq/Fluture)

+Fluture offers a control structure similar to Promises, Tasks, Deferreds, and what-have-you.
+Let's call them Futures.

-Futures are containers which represent some eventual value as a result of an asynchronous computation, much like Promises.
-Unlike Promises, however, Futures are *lazy* and *logical* by design.
-They have a predictable API governed by the [Fantasy Land][1] algebraic JavaScript specification.
+Much like Promises, Futures represent the value arising from the success or failure of an asynchronous operation (I/O).
+Though unlike Promises Futures are *lazy* and *monadic* by means of conforming to the [Fantasy Land][1] algebraic JavaScript specification.

+Fluture boasts the following features:

+* Fine-grained control over asynchronous flow through generic monadic transformations and an array of control utilities.
+* Plays nicely with functional libraries such as [Ramda][20] and [Sanctuary][21].
+* Provides a pleasant debugging experience through informative error messages.
+* Considerable performance benefits over Promises and the likes.

+For more information about the differences between Promises, Futures and the rest; [compare Futures to Promises](22) or [compare Fluture to similar libraries][15].

-> `npm install --save fluture` <sup>Requires a node 4.0.0 compatible environment like modern browsers, transpilers or Node 4+</sup>
+> `npm install --save fluture` <sup>Requires a node 4.0.0 compatible environment</sup>

 ## Usage